in2erval/NewtonFractal/README.md

 * **limit** - Max number of newton method iteration.
 Increasing this will potentially allow more roots to be found, but will increase the time taken to generate the image.
 * **scale** - For use in complex plane generation.
 Increasing this will allow more roots to be found, but will increase the time *significantly*.
 * **a** - A complex number for the generalised newton method where the default is 1.
-Changing this will yield interesting results, but please use printValues first to make sure it actually returns proper values.
+Changing this could yield interesting results, but it can break the fractal very easily.
+Please use printValues first to make sure it actually returns proper values.
 * **notRoot** - For filtering out non-convergent values.
 Please make sure the function does not have this number as a root.
 * **p z** - Base function.
 You can safely use polynomials and trigs, but exponentials (e.g. e^z) are likely not going to work.
 * **p' z** - Derivative function.
 This program *will not* work out what the derivative is.
 Please enter the appropriate derivative of the base function.